Skip to Content

 People spend approximately 47% of their waking hours thinking about something else than what they are doing!
 And this is hugely detrimental to our happiness and wellbeing in life.

 Our breath is immensely powerful.
 Did you know how much we can control our involuntary body systems just by breathing?
-The act of deep breathing has so many benefits, including things like:
+The act of mindful breathing has so many benefits, including things like:

 • reducing stress